scala/docs.scala-lang/_overviews/collections-2.13/maps.md

 The fundamental operations on maps are similar to those on sets.
 They are summarized in the following table and fall into the following categories:

 * **Lookup** operations `apply`, `get`, `getOrElse`, `contains`, and `isDefinedAt`.
 These turn maps into partial functions from keys to values.
 The fundamental lookup method for a map is: `def get(key): Option[Value]`.
-The operation "`m get key`" tests whether the map contains an association for the given `key`.
+The operation `m get key` tests whether the map contains an association for the given `key`.
 If so, it returns the associated value in a `Some`.
 If no key is defined in the map, `get` returns `None`.
 Maps also define an `apply` method that returns the value associated with a given key directly, without wrapping it in an `Option`.
 If the key is not defined in the map, an exception is raised.
 * **Additions and updates** `+`, `++`, `updated`, which let you add new bindings to a map or change existing bindings.
 * **Removals** `-`, `--`, which remove bindings from a map.
 * **Subcollection producers** `keys`, `keySet`, `keysIterator`, `values`, `valuesIterator`, which return a map's keys and values separately in various forms.